Adldap2/Adldap2/docs/models/user.md

 There's a ton of available methods for the User model.
 Below is a list for a quick reference.

-> **Note**: Don't see a method for an AD attribute?
+> **Note**: Don't see a method for an LDAP attribute?
 Create an issue and let us know!

 ```php
 // Get the users display name.